Nurture your passion for learning with in-depth coursework in UND’s Honors Program.

 research and graduate as an engaged citizen of the world.

 Get involved in the community through Civic Engagement projects.

 This course will feature readings and discussion of selected works that reflect the methodology of the social sciences, with emphasis on intercultural understanding, as a means to learn about diverse models of leadership and its connection to the Honors experience, and to cultivate skills for becoming thoughtful leaders within a pluralistic, democratic society.
-First-year students in the Honors Program who identify in the new Leaders in Action track will take this course and critically examine themes like power, effective action, communication, human differences and behavior, public service, and the common good through methods, sources, and paradigms central to the social sciences.
+First-year students in the Honors Program interested in leadership can take this course and will critically examine themes like power, effective action, communication, human differences and behavior, public service, and the common good through methods, sources, and paradigms central to the social sciences.
 Prerequisite: Admittance to the Honors Progam.
 F,S.

 Live and learn with others in the Honors Program.
 Be part of vibrant intellectual,

 cultural and social life on campus.